Economy

 Struggling with soaring prices, voters move rightwards

-Campaigns focused on economic grievances, including Romania’s soaring cost of living – the country currently has the highest inflation in the EU – and its high poverty rate, which the EU has identified as the bloc’s largest share of “at-risk” populations.
+Campaigns predominantly focused on economic grievances, including Romania’s soaring cost of living – the country currently has the highest inflation in the EU – and high poverty rate, which the EU has identified as having the bloc’s largest percentage of “at-risk” populations.

-Moreover, the combined votes for Georgescu and Simion highlight the growing popularity of “sovereignist” ideologies that threaten Romania’s pro-Western alignment and democratic values.
-The result also reflects a broader European trend of political polarisation and dissatisfaction with mainstream politics, and Romania’s democratic and geopolitical trajectory now hangs in the balance.
+The popularity of Georgescu and Simion highlights the growing popularity of “sovereignist” ideologies that could threaten Romania’s pro-Western alignment and democratic values.
+The result also reflects a broader European trend of political polarisation and dissatisfaction with mainstream politics, and Romania’s geopolitical trajectory now hangs in the balance.

 Threat to Romania’s pro-NATO, US stance

-Georgescu’s promised to end Romania’s “subservience” to the EU and NATO—especially regarding support for Ukraine and NATO’s missile defence system—signal a potential realignment of Romania’s foreign policy.
+Georgescu’s promised to end Romania’s “subservience” to the EU and NATO—especially regarding support for Ukraine and NATO’s missile defence system— now represent a potential realignment of Romania’s foreign policy.
 As such, the result jeopardises the country’s reputation as a stable, pro-Western democracy and risks alienating international partners and deterring investors.
-The second election round could deepen that divide.
+Next month’s second election round could deepen that divide.

 Crisis for pollsters